AngelVillegasCruz/AngelVillegasCruz.github.io/_publications/paper6.md

 ---
-title: "The Effect of Economic Ties on Digital Diplomacy: A Sentiment Analysis of the Twitter Accounts of Chinese Diplomatic Missions."
+title: "The Effect of Economic Ties on Digital Diplomacy: A Sentiment Analysis of the Twitter Accounts of Chinese Diplomatic Missions"
 collection: publications
 permalink: /publication/paper6
 excerpt: #''